-The Beer Garden is currently closed for the season.
 Located in front of the Madeline F. Elder Greenhouse, the Beer Garden is the perfect place to unwind with a beer, wine, ale, and food.
-Grab a chair and relax, or take your drink with you as you stroll through The Garden.
-Take advantage of the new menu items inspired by feedback from our customers, including red wine on tap and bottled sodas.
+Grab a chair and relax, or take your drink with you as you stroll through the gardens.
+Take advantage of the new menu items inspired by feedback from our guests, including red wine on tap and bottled sodas.
 Enjoy a vast beer selection composed of drinks from regional vendors: Taxman Brewing Company, Bier Brewery and Sun King Brewing.
-Food options continue to include crowd favorites such as the giant soft pretzel and charcuterie board featuring meats from the local Turchetti's Salumeria.
+Food options continue to include crowd favorites such as giant soft pretzel, and charcuterie board, featuring meats from the local Turchetti's Salumeria.

-Hours: The Beer Garden is open seasonally TBD.
+Hours: The Beer Garden is open seasonally.